Central European Business Review - Forthcoming articles

 This study examines the dynamic connectedness between Bitcoin and various financial assets, including the stock market, gold, oil, bonds, and exchange rates, as well as explores portfolio strategies involving these assets.
 The study covers the period from January 2, 2015, to March 1, 2024.
 The quantile connectedness approach and portfolio strategies are utilized in the analysis.
 The findings are as follows: Intermarket volatility spillover significantly increases under extreme conditions.
 Bitcoin emerges as a transmitter during bullish markets and acts as a receiver in bearish and normal market conditions.
 Gold serves as a receiver in extreme conditions...

-the Impact of Job Satisfaction on Job Performance in Remote Work Contexts: An Empirical Investigation Using the JD-R Model
+The Impact of Job Satisfaction on Job Performance in Remote Work Contexts: An Empirical Investigation Using the JD-R Model

 Yen Mac Thi Hai, Cuong Tran Thi